Optimal $L^1$-type relaxation rates for the Cahn-Hilliard equation on the line: Introduction

 \end{corollary} Using \eqref{linf} below, the energy and dissipation bounds yield the following $L^\infty$-estimate. \begin{corollary} In case (i), the solution converges to the $L^2$-closest kink with rate

-\end{corollary} \begin{remark}[Scale separation in case (i)] As in \cite{OW}, we obtain in case (i) a faster relaxation (at rate $t^{-1}$ in $L^\infty$) to \textbf{some kink} followed by a slower relaxation (at rate $t^{-\frac{1}{2}}$ in $L^\infty$) to \textbf{the centered kink}. \end{remark} \begin{remark}[$L^\infty$ bound and scale separation in case (ii)] We can use \eqref{dode} to deduce an $L^\infty$ bound in case (ii) as well, but the rate does not appear to be optimal.
+\end{corollary} \begin{remark}[Scale separation in case (i)] As in \cite{OW}, we obtain in case (i) a faster relaxation (at rate $t^{-1}$ in $L^\infty$) to \textbf{some kink} via \eqref{infdecay} followed by a slower relaxation (at rate $t^{-\frac{1}{2}}$ in $L^\infty$) to \textbf{the centered kink} via the triangle inequality and \eqref{eq:energydecayM}. \end{remark} \begin{remark}[$L^\infty$ bound and scale separation in case (ii)] We can use \eqref{dode} to deduce an $L^\infty$ bound in case (ii) as well, but the rate does not appear to be optimal.
 The result is

 and

 Hence we observe relaxation at the long-term rate $t^{-\frac{3}{8}}$ in $L^\infty$ to the $L^2$-closest kink and no rate of convergence to the centered kink. \end{remark}